djndl1/CSNotes/python/python_XML.md

 The `xml.etree.ElementTree` module implements a simple and efficient API for parsing and creating XML data.

+This module has limited support for XPath expressions as a query language.

 # `ElementTree`

 This class represents an entire element hierarchy, and adds some extra support for serialization to and from standard XML.

+`ElementTree.tostring()` can be used to serialize XML.

 ### `Element`

 Represents a single node in this tree.

+## `lxml` - a third party library

+100% compatible with `ElementTree`, with full XPath 1.0.
+For large XML documents, `lxml` is significantly faster than the built-in `ElementTree` library.

 ## The Document Object Model API (DOM)